F-U-Njoku/interpretable-mofs-demo/README.md

 ```
 pip install -r requirements.txt
 ```
+## Execution
+The python file **methodology.py**, takes in a preprocessed dataset, executes MOFS, and then returns three files:
+* The file with the set of solutions and their corresponding objective values.
+* An image with the individual feature contrition to the classification problem using the SHAP measure.
+* A spreadsheet with three sheets: one for the objective ranks, another for the rank of the solutions using TOPSIS, and the third with the frequency of the individual features.
+These are can then be used to create a dashboard like the one present in this demonstration to facilitate choosing a final solution from the set of solutions.
 ## Four objectives
 Three arguments are required to execute the ```four_objectives.py``` script:
 - file path: this is the path to the file for execution.